Latest fatal landslide in Alaska kills 1 and injures 3 in Ketchikan, a popular cruise ship stop

 JUNEAU, Alaska — (AP) — A landslide cut a path down a steep, thickly forested hillside and crashed into several homes in Ketchikan, killing one person and injuring three in the latest such disaster to strike mountainous southeast Alaska.

 Last November, six people — including a family of five — were killed when a landslide destroyed two homes in Wrangell, about 100 miles (161 kilometers) to the north.
-Torrential rains caused a landslide in December 2020 that killed two people in Haines.
+Torrential rains were blamed for landslides that killed two people in Haines in 2020 and three people in Sitka in 2015.

 “In my 65 years in Ketchikan, I have never seen a slide of this magnitude," Ketchikan Mayor Dave Kiffer said in a statement.
 “With the slides we have seen across the region, there is clearly a region-wide issue that we need to try to understand with the support of our State geologist.”